bjwildbore/FullCalendarEventManager/README.md

 -afterFilter
 Function to do what ever you like with the filtered array after it is filtered

+-filterArrayItems
+Override the default function to allow for your own custom filtering.

 -retrieveSourceArrays
 function to retrieve data object of arrays that needs to be filtered
 example: